-The Department of Counseling, one program delivered in three locations:
+Course delivery for the Department of Counseling, one program delivered in three locations, is comprised of the following:

-- Students are required to attend fall, spring, and summer semesters. - Students are required to follow published course rotations. - All courses are offered in Stephenville, Fort Worth, and Waco with the exception of electives. - Fall and spring courses are primarily offered in the evenings with a limited number offered on-line/hybrid and/or weekends. - Summer courses are offered earlier in the day and evenings. - Students have the freedom to choose which location to take a course.
+- Students are required to attend fall, spring, and summer semesters. - Students are required to follow published course rotations. - All core courses are offered in Stephenville, Fort Worth, and Waco.
+Some courses may be combined into online sections to meet enrollment requirements. - Electives are not offered on each campus site and you may be required to travel to another campus to complete your electives. - Fall and spring courses are primarily offered in the evenings with a limited number offered on-line/hybrid and/or weekends.

+- Summer courses may be offered earlier in the day and evenings. - Students have the freedom to choose at which location to take a course.